 For IIS/Windows Developers and Server Administrators

 This page presents information for developers who need to build or adapt Windows applications to use NetBadge, and IIS Web server administrators who need to work in the NetBadge environment.
-The terms “Pubcookie” and “NetBadge” will be used, respectively, to denote the underlying authentication technology and the UVa implementation of that technology.
+The terms “Shibboleth” and “NetBadge” will be used, respectively, to denote the underlying authentication technology and the UVA implementation of that technology.

-In configuring an application to use NetBadge, the first step is to use a Web server that has the pubcookie module installed.
+If you are configuring an application running on Windows 2008 or Windows 2012 to use NetBadge, the first step is to use a Web server that has the Shibboleth module installed.
 Once the Web server has been installed and configured, then the Web server itself handles the NetBadge authentication magic.
 The Web application does not need to do any authentication at all.

 Information for Windows Web Application Developers